Nena2024/CoffeeChaos/README.md

  - Contributions:
    I handled all programming, and UI design.

-Issues:
-   As this game is my final graduation assignment, it is yet unfinished.

 Challenges:
  - First-time Experience: This project marked my first time creating an animation using frame-by-frame images, introducing a steep learning curve.